Distinguished Alumni Awards

 Presented to Southwestern University alumni who have performed exceptional civic and/or professional services in a given geographic area or field of endeavor.
 Recipients represent the highest standards of Southwestern University’s commitment to a values-centered curriculum, development of the whole person and exemplifies Southwestern University’s Core Values.

-An honor given to a member of the faculty as a token of the affection and respect of former students.
+An honor given to a member of the faculty as a symbol of the affection and respect of former students.
 The award symbolizes the strength of the University: the strong personal relationships between students and faculty.
 It states clearly that alumni recall with appreciation what the recipient contributed to the education and development of former students.

 Selection Process - Distinguished Alumni Awards

 Alumni Award honorees are selected each year by members of the Southwestern University Alumni Association’s Nominations and Awards Committee (comprised of 10 alumni volunteers).
 The Committee submits their recommendations to the Alumni Council, who then votes upon the slate of honorees.
 Selected honorees are informed of their nominations by the Nominations and Awards Chair (a position on the Alumni Council) and their acceptance of the awards is then confirmed.
 Upon acceptance of each award by all honorees, nominators are informed of their candidate’s status.
 The Association announces the honorees in the Fall Semester.